GuidodiPasquo/AeroVECTOR/README.md

 #### Simulation Procedure
-The program computes the 3DOF Equations of Motion of the Rocket and integrates their result.
-The Aerodynamic Coefficients are calculated using the same Extended Barrowman Equations that Open Rocket uses (plus some improvements).
-The fins use interpolated wind tunnel data to better model their behaviour.
+The program computes the 3DoF Equations of Motion of the Rocket and integrates their result with the trapezoidal rule.
+The Aerodynamic Coefficients are calculated using the same Extended Barrowman Equations that Open Rocket uses (plus some modifications).
+The fins' forces are computed with interpolated wind tunnel data and Diederich's Semi-Empirical Method to accurately model the behaviour for every aspect ratio and angle of attack.
 The program also allows for fins separated from the body.
-More information can be found in the technical documentation or inside *src/simulation/main_simulation.py* and *src/aerodynamics/rocket_functions.py*
+More information can be found in the technical documentation or inside *src/simulation/main_simulation.py*, *src/aerodynamics/rocket_functions.py* or *src/aerodynamics/fin_aerodynamics.py*

 ## Dependencies
 ### Mandatory